 Welcome to the United States District Court for the District of Maine.

 The District of Maine holds court in Bangor at the Margaret Chase Smith Federal Building and Courthouse and in Portland at the Edward T. Gignoux U.S. Courthouse.
-In both of these locations, the Clerk's Office strives to provide excellent service and timely information to the bar and the general public.
+The Clerk’s Office strives to provide excellent service and timely information to the bar and the general public in both locations.

 We appreciate the opportunity to engage with you.